anshumancodes/Text-analyzer/README.md

 Contributions
 Contributions to the Simple Text Analyzer project are welcome.
 If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request on the project's GitHub repository.

-License
-The Simple Text Analyzer is open-source software licensed under the MIT license.
-Feel free to modify and distribute the code as per the terms of the license.

 Acknowledgments
 The Simple Text Analyzer was built using HTML, CSS, and JavaScript, with inspiration and guidance from various online tutorials and resources.